aekazakov/WurmMapUploader/README.md

 #Colors for terrain map

-Some terrain types are not supported in the current version of the uploader (for example, roads)
+Some terrain types are not supported by the uploader (for example, roads)

 |Terrain type |Name|Red|Green|Blue|
 |---|---|---|---|---|